dishmint/dsa/README.md

 # Data Structures and Algorithms

-Implementations of DSA in various languages.
+Abstractions + Implementations of data-structure algorithms.

 Table of Contents:
 * [Stack](./stack)